Spring hiking: 7 national parks made for wildflowers, big views, and blue-sky miles

 The Victoria Mine Trail (4.4 miles round trip) is a classic spring option with history built into the landscape—an old mine site at the turnaround, plus open desert views along the way.

 Tip: Start early.
-Even in spring, daytime heat can climb fast in the Sonoran Desert.
+Daytime heat climbs fast in the Sonoran Desert.

-Mojave National Preserve (California): Sand dunes + a little adventure
+Mojave National Preserve: Sand dunes + a little adventure

-Mojave in spring is surprisingly varied—singing dunes, volcanic rock, and canyons that hide petroglyphs and pockets of shade.
+Mojave in spring has something for everyone in southern California—singing dunes, volcanic rock, and canyons that hide petroglyphs and pockets of shade.

-The Hole-in-the-Wall Rings Trail (about 1.5 miles round trip) is a short hike packs in a lot: narrow canyon scenery, petroglyphs, and a set of metal rings that help you move through a steep section—fun, memorable, and very “Mojave.”
+The Hole-in-the-Wall Rings Trail (about 1.5 miles round trip) is a short hike that packs in a lot: narrow canyon scenery, petroglyphs, and a set of metal rings that help you move through a steep section.

 Kelso Dunes (3 miles round trip) is a must-do spring hike before summer temperatures make dune travel risky.
-The Park Service notes the route is short but strenuous, with no shade and no water available at the trailhead.
+The NPS notes the route is short but strenuous, with no shade and no water available at the trailhead.

 Spring is prime time at this California park, with green hills, wildflowers, and rocky spires that look like they belong on another planet.